-- Combine bananas, maple syrup, coconut oil, and tahini into a food processor or you may mash with the back of a fork until smooth.
+- Combine bananas, maple syrup, 1 teaspoon of the coconut oil, and tahini into a food processor or you may mash with the back of a fork until smooth.

 - Take this banana "wet" mixture and pour into the large mixing bowl filled with dry ingredients.

 - Stir until everything is well coated and spread evenly on a lined baking sheet (or well greased with remaining coconut oil)